mit-plv/bedrock2/README.md

 List of claims from the paper supported by the artifact:
 1. LiveVerif Coq files become C files when prefixed with an opening C comment `/*` (§1.1)
-2. LiveVerif programs can be compiled with GCC (§3.1.1)
+2. LiveVerif files can be compiled with GCC (§3.1.1)
+3. LiveVerif ASTs can be compiled with GCC (§3.2)
+4. LiveVerif ASTs can be compiled with the Bedrock2 compiler (§3.2)
+5. Loop invariants can be expressed as a diff from the the current symbolic state (§3.1.7 and §3.5.1)
+5. We implemented Emacs keyboard shortcuts for three very common LiveVerif-related operations (§3.4.2)
+6. Inserting safe steps can help debug programs (§3.5.5)
+7. The statistics in Table 2 are reproducible (§6)

 List of claims from the paper not supported by the artifact:
 - The intro claims that expressing loop invariants as a diff "potentially leads to an easier, more intuitive, and more enjoyable user experience and to proofs that are more robust against code changes, because diffs (edits) tend to be smaller than whole invariants".
 We have not yet collected numbers to support this claim, because, as we explain at the end of section 6.2, "our framework is still in an early prototype phase where most new examples that we verify point us to some bugs and limitations in the framework that we fix on the fly, but for a meaningful evaluation, one should not make fixes to the framework while verifying examples."